AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 > **Check**: "If we keep going with the analogy of a 'container' or 'box', why does it work this way, where you do not have to repeat the word var?"
 >
-> Answer: When you declare a variable, you great the box and you can store a value in there.
+> Answer: When you declare a variable, you create the box and you can store a value in there.
 When you want to swap out that value for another one, the box already exists.
 >

 - What can be stored in variables?